perfino Help

 For each violated condition in the policies, you can see transaction details separately in the perfino UI.
 For example, you can inspect slow transactions or transactions that resulted in an error separately and not cumulated with other regular transactions of the same name.

 perfino gets information from the monitored application by instrumenting methods.
 To keep the overhead low, very few methods are instrumented.
-In order to get more detailed information in the case of a very slow transaction, the policy can start method level sampling for a transaction once it is clear that it is taking too long.
+To get more detailed information in the case of a very slow transaction, the policy can start method level sampling for a transaction once it is clear that it is taking too long.

 With sampling, you get a cumulated call tree and hot spots on the method level that show you where the time is actually spent.